Phantom-J-A-T/wireframing/README.md

 The Prototype provided in the Task Description is a High Fidelity Wireframe that can be used as a basis to write a functional code as it has all components where they are supposed to be and also they have the necessary placements and colors including the fonts to be used.

+---

+## Popular Wireframing Tools

+Several tools are available to create wireframes, each offering different features to suit various design needs.
+Some of the most commonly used tools include:

+- **Figma**
+- **Sketch**
+- **Adobe XD**
+- **Balsamiq**
+- **InVision**
+- **Axure RP**

+---

+### Figma: Recommended Tool for Wireframing

+**Figma** is a popular, web-based design and prototyping tool widely used for wireframing, UI/UX design, and collaboration.

+**Key Features of Figma:**
+- **Real-Time Collaboration:** Multiple team members can work on the same file simultaneously, similar to Google Docs.
+- **Cross-Platform Accessibility:** Works on any operating system through a browser or desktop app.
+- **Pre-Built UI Components:** Offers templates and reusable components to speed up wireframing.
+- **Version Control:** Tracks design history, allowing easy rollback to previous versions.
+- **Prototyping Capabilities:** Create interactive prototypes without needing third-party tools.

+**Why Figma is Useful for Wireframing:**
+- Simplifies the design workflow by combining wireframing, prototyping, and collaboration in one platform.
+- Enables quick feedback and iteration cycles, reducing communication gaps between designers, developers, and stakeholders.
+- Supports both low-fidelity and high-fidelity wireframes, making it versatile throughout the design process.

+---